chanhochriskim/Chapter-Korea/README.md

 # Snake Game in Java
 --------------------------------------------
-- 2nd summer project that i did during summer 2022 before enlisting.
+- 2nd summer project that I developed in summer 2022.